 Reported E-Cigarette Fires, Explosions, and Injuries

-While they do not occur everyday, e-cigarette fire accidents are unfortunately relatively common.
+While they do not occur everyday, vaping accidents are unfortunately relatively common.
 The U.S. Fire Administration is aware of the issue and fire risk and has uncovered nearly 30 reports of device malfunctions and fires in recent years.
 The reported incidents have occurred while charging and while use.
 Devices have malfunctioned in moving vehicles and while idle in a cargo plane.
 Instances of e-cigarette fires include:

 November 2015 – A Tennessee man was in critical condition and may not walk again after his vape exploded in his face.
 The man suffered a fractured vertebrae, facial fractures, and is missing at least one tooth.